tw-kang/circleci-k8s-ansible/docs/INSTALLATION.md

 **CRITICAL:** Configure storage mounts to use larger home directory capacity for containerd and kubelet data.

+**NOTE:** This configuration is automatically handled by `playbooks/cluster-only.yml` during cluster deployment.
+The manual steps below are provided for reference and troubleshooting purposes.

 ```bash
 # Create mount point directories in /home
 sudo mkdir -p /home/containerd-data